Ekumen-OS/lambkin/CONTRIBUTING.md

-# How to contribute to Beluga
+# How to contribute to Lambkin

 Thank you for investing your time in contributing to this project!